rafoolin/visual-tracking-with-fcnt/README.md

 ## 🔧 Environment Setup

 This project uses **Conda**.
-Run the script below to create the environment and run the code.
+Run the script below to create the environment and run the code after configuring `config.yaml` or you can use the command in section [Run Tracker](#-run-tracker):

 ```bash
 bash run_fcnt.sh